Juvederm Pros and Cons

 Five FDA-Approved Forms of Juvederm

 Juvederm’s main purpose is to remove nasolabial folds – those creases of skin running from the corners of the nose to the corners of the mouth.
 Juvéderm is used by practitioners for this very purpose.
 It consists essentially of hyaluronic acid and was approved by the U.S. Food and Drug Administration in June 2006.
-In fact, since receiving approval for the original formula in 2006, today the types of Juvederm products has grown so that we now have 5 FDA-approved forms:
+In fact, since receiving approval for the original formula in 2006, today the types of Juvederm products have grown so that we now have 5 FDA-approved forms:

 Other forms are Juvederm Ultra Plus, Juvederm Ultra XC, Juvederm Ultra Plus XC and Juvederm Voluma XC.